silvanatrabalon/learning/public/guides/react-en.md

 **Comparison:** Lifting State vs Context API - Lifting state is ideal for few component levels, Context API is better for global state that needs to be accessed by many dispersed components in the tree.

 ## Virtual DOM & Keys
-**Description:** The Virtual DOM is an in-memory representation of the real DOM that React uses to optimize updates.
+**Description:** is an in-memory representation of the real DOM that React uses to optimize updates.
 Keys help React identify which elements have changed.

 **Example:**
 ```javascript